basil-ladder/sc-docker/docker/Setup in PowerShell -- instructions.md

 `SECURITY WARNING: You are building a Docker image from Windows against a non-Windows Docker host.
 All files and directories added to build context will have '-rwxr-xr-x' permissions.
 It is recommended to double check and reset permissions for sensitive files and directories.`
 For some explanations, please see: https://github.com/moby/moby/issues/20397

+* Make sure you clone with proper line ending, not doing so will result in bash errors, Windows users: git clone https://github.com/basil-ladder/sc-docker.git --config core.autocrlf=input

 Optional steps:
-* Do `pip uninstall scbw` if you have installed `scbw` previously to avoid potential conflicts.
+* Do `pip uninstall scbw` and `pip uninstall basil-scbw` if you have installed `scbw` previously to avoid potential conflicts.
 * Do "Reset to factory defaults..." in docker if there are sc-docker-related images previously installed (e.g., the StarCraft game image).
 Proceed with caution if you have other images which are not related to sc-docker.

 Steps: